ka4ep/Lexical.Localization/docs/ILineRoot/README.md

 # Global static root
 Localized strings can be considered as constants because they are used the same way as regular strings.

-Lexical.Localization introduces a global static root **LocalizationRoot.Global**.
+Lexical.Localization introduces a global static root **LineRoot.Global**.

 ```csharp
 // Create key from global root
 ILine key = LineRoot.Global.Type("MyController").Key("Hello");
 ```

-Assets are added to the global root with **LocalizationRoot.Builder**.
+Assets are added to the global root with **LineRoot.Builder**.

 ```csharp
 // Create localization source